Deploy a Software Defined Network infrastructure using scripts

 In this topic, you deploy a Microsoft Software Defined Network (SDN) infrastructure using scripts.
 The infrastructure includes a highly available (HA) network controller, an HA Software Load Balancer (SLB)/MUX, virtual networks, and associated Access Control Lists (ACLs).
 Additionally, another script deploys a tenant workload for you to validate your SDN infrastructure.

 If you want your tenant workloads to communicate outside their virtual networks, you can setup SLB NAT rules, Site-to-Site Gateway tunnels, or Layer-3 Forwarding to route between virtual and physical workloads.

-You can also deploy an SDN infrastructure using Virtual Machine Manager.
-For more information, see Deploy Software Defined Networks using Virtual Machine Manager.
+You can also deploy an SDN infrastructure using Virtual Machine Manager (VMM).
+For more information, see Set up a Software Defined Network (SDN) infrastructure in the VMM fabric.

 Before you begin deployment, you must plan and configure your hosts and physical network infrastructure.
 For more information, see Plan a Software Defined Network Infrastructure.

 All Hyper-V hosts must have Windows Server 2019 or 2016 installed.

 Start by configuring the Hyper-V host's (physical servers) Hyper-V virtual switch and IP address assignment.
 Any storage type that is compatible with Hyper-V, shared or local may be used.

 Install the latest network drivers available for your NIC hardware.